Juheon811/Juheon811.github.io/movie.md

 The sentiment distribution reveals a noticeably different pattern from the U.S. results.
 Unlike the U.S. reviews, where positive sentiment overwhelmingly dominated, Korean reviews show a much larger proportion of neutral classifications.
 Although positive reviews still form a substantial portion, the high neutral ratio suggests that Korean audiences often express their opinions in a more subtle and context-dependent manner rather than through strongly polarized wording.

+## 🔎 Interpretation & Conclusion

+### 1️⃣ Key Interpretation

+Although both U.S. and Korean audiences gave *Avengers: Endgame* very high overall ratings, the sentiment distributions revealed a noticeable difference.

+In the U.S. dataset, approximately **77.7%** of reviews were classified as positive.
+This indicates that American reviewers tended to express their approval clearly and strongly.
+The frequent use of highly evaluative words such as *best*, *perfect*, and *amazing* further supports this pattern.

+In contrast, Korean reviews showed only **35.9% positive**, while **43.9% were classified as neutral**.
+Despite the high overall rating in Korea (9.5/10) and the presence of many positive words in the frequency analysis, the sentiment model detected a much larger proportion of neutral expressions.

+This suggests that the difference is not necessarily about how much audiences liked the movie, but rather **how they expressed their emotions linguistically**.

+---

+### 2️⃣ Cultural Communication Style

+One possible explanation for this pattern lies in cultural communication differences.

+The United States is generally considered a **low-context culture**, where communication is explicit, direct, and emotionally transparent.
+Reviewers tend to use strong evaluative expressions such as:

+- “It was amazing.”
+- “This movie was absolutely terrible.”

+These statements contain clear emotional signals, making it easier for sentiment analysis models to detect strong positive or negative polarity.

+Korea, on the other hand, is often described as a **high-context culture**, where communication tends to be more subtle, indirect, and context-dependent.
+Instead of directly stating strong evaluations, reviewers may express their opinions through experiential descriptions, such as:

+- “I lost track of time while watching it.”
+- “I fell asleep while watching it.”

+Although these sentences imply strong positive or negative reactions, they do not always contain explicit emotional keywords.
+As a result, lexicon-based sentiment models may classify them as neutral or low-intensity sentiment.

+---

+### 3️⃣ Final Conclusion

+Overall, both U.S. and Korean audiences reacted positively to *Avengers: Endgame*.
+However, the sentiment analysis results reveal that **emotional intensity and linguistic expression differ across cultures**.

+The U.S. reviews demonstrated high-intensity, explicit sentiment expression, resulting in a dominant positive classification.
+In contrast, Korean reviews exhibited more balanced and context-driven emotional expression, leading to a higher proportion of neutral classifications.

+Therefore, sentiment analysis does not only measure audience preference — it also reflects deeper cultural patterns in how emotions are communicated through language.

+This study highlights the importance of considering **cultural communication style** when interpreting cross-linguistic sentiment analysis results.